frentsel/_tpl/README.md

-# TPL is an template system in JavaScript
+# TPL is a template system in JavaScript

 ## Demo
 https://frentsel.github.io/_tpl/